 If either of the partners is residing under another sub-registrar’s jurisdiction, a copy of the notice has to be sent to him as well.
 If there is no objection to the marriage within this period of 30 days, the marriage is then registered.

-4. List of documents you need to provide while applying for the marriage registration:
+4. List of documents you need to provide while applying for the marriage registration in India:

 - Proof of address of both partners such as Aadhar card, passport or driving licence